Stores creative acceptance policies

 - Cruelty toward people or animals.

-- Profanity, including obfuscated text or inappropriate double meanings.
+- Foul, vulgar, or obscene language or language containing profanity, including obfuscated text or inappropriate double meanings.

 - Shipping or delivery claims.